attila-lendvai/maru/README.md

 #### Related projects

-A list of projects that are worth mentioning in this context:
+A list of projects that are relevant in this context:

   - [RefPerSys](http://refpersys.org/): a mostly symbolic artificial
     intelligence long-term project, with ambitious Artificial General